binaryage/totalspaces-web/faq.md

 We can solve this by making the delay longer, but this will make changing the desktop slower You can also of course turn animations off altogether in the preferences.

 Ultimately we hope to solve the problem by getting an internal notification from the system as to when the new desktop is ready so we can avoid black blocking altogether.

-## How can I make a particular app stay on a particular desktop in the grid?

-You can now do this from the new [Apps preferences](/apps)

 ## How can I make a particular appear on all desktops in the grid?